Birthday flowers on cake

 The two flowers for February may surprise you.
 One of them isn't a rose as you might have expected with Valentine's Day falling in February!
 Rather, violet and primrose are the birth flowers for this month.
 These two purple flowers represent loyalty and faithfulness.
 If you're not thrilled with either as a birth flower, a third birth flower that is often mentioned for this month is the iris.

-March - Daffodil and Jonquil
+March Birth Flowers - Daffodil and Jonquil

 Jonquil Flowers